MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Copy-MgBetaUserDriveItem.md

 ## SYNOPSIS
 Asynchronously creates a copy of an [driveItem][item-resource] (including any children), under a new parent item or with a new name.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Copy-MgUserDriveItem](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserDriveItem?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CopyExpanded (Default)